PeterMcKinnis/acme/README.md

 ## Multiple Hosts And Wild Card Domains

 You can create a certificate for multiple hosts, including wildcard domains.
-See acme refernce for details
+See acme acme for details

 ``` Dart
 await acmeDns01Challenge(